Claim: A bill before Congress would make it a "hate crime" for pastors and churches to speak against homosexuality.

 Be one of one million Americans willing to take a stand in defense of two of our most precious freedoms — freedom of speech and freedom of religion.
 Here's why:

-(ii) shall be imprisoned for any term of years or for life, fined in accordance with this title, or both,
+(ii) shall be imprisoned for any term of years or for life, fined in accordance with this title, or both, if —

 it would merely expand existing laws to protect anyone attacked on the basis of sex, sexual orientation, gender identity or disability.
 (Current laws already protect victims of violence based on the race, religion, color, or national origin of the victim.)
 It would also extend federal jurisdiction in such cases, which is currently limited to instances where the victim is engaged in a federally protected activity, such as voting or attending school.